-This course focuses on the anatomy of the special sense organs and nervous system, and is integrated with the neuroscience course (DCP 731).
-The central and peripheral nervous systems are studied in detail, and correlated with the relevant neurophysiology.
-The anatomical basis of pain is covered.
-Small group facilitated discussions provide for clinical correlation, context and relevance of the structures being studied.
+This course focuses on the detailed, regional anatomy of the neck, skull, central nervous system, cranial nerves, and special senses and is integrated with the neuroscience course (DCP 731).
+The anatomy is correlated with relevant neurophysiology, and the anatomical basis of pain is covered.
+Small group facilitated discussions are included to provide for clinical correlation, context, and relevance of the structures being studied.
 Normal radiographic and imaging anatomy is included throughout the course.
-The course includes a module covering human development from gametogenesis through embryogenesis and birth, as well as an introduction to genetics and genetic disorders.
-Clinico-pathologic correlations are included, providing clinical context and relevance.
+Clinicopathologic correlations are included providing context and relevance.
+The course includes a module covering human development from gametogenesis through embryogenesis and birth, as well as introduction to genetics and genetic disorders.